Glasgow-College-UESTC/ip-lectures/2024/lecture 0 - Course Information.md

 # Today's Summary :spiral_notepad:

-- The art of problem-solving 🖌️
+- General course logistics
-- Learn by practice 🚴‍♀️🚴‍♂️
+- How to improve your programming skills?
+Learn through practice 🚴‍♀️🚴‍♂️
 - Always get help when in doubt 😇

 ---